 7 mins read

 In the wake of mass production during the late 19th Century, a British brewery planted the seed of modern logo designing.
 The Bass red triangle was a memorable milestone for modern logos – it set the ball rolling for a perpetual tryst between iconic brands and iconic logos.
 But it’s not that logos didn’t exist before Bass.
 Logos, or a very outdated version of them, can be traced back to the Medieval Ages.
 These logos existed in the form of family crests and hieroglyphs, and were mostly meant to show ownership.
 Today, we’ve moved way past all that.
 Logos hold a lot more weight in the 21st century, especially when it comes to brands.
+For example, designing a logo for top real estate website companies will be a way different than designing a logo for an e-commerce company.

 Today, a logo is meant to visually communicate your brand to your customers.
 Besides visual communication, a logo is also used to state ownership, create awareness, and leave a strong impression on your customers’ minds.
 According to Irish graphic designer, David Airey – a logoless company is a faceless company.
 And a faceless brand isn’t a brand at all.
 A logo is your brand’s all-encompassing first impression – it communicates your message through every package, advertisement, and business card.
 For it to make a mark and stay there, your logo must appeal to your audience’s desires and imagination, both visually and conceptually.
 So without further ado, let’s get our hands dirty, shall we?
 Here are the best-on-ground, tried-and-tested logo tips for designing the perfect logo out of thin air.